White House staff hit by furloughs

 The White House confirmed in early April that 480 employees of the Office of Management and Budget would be furloughed as a result of the sequestration.

-The $85 billion (55.4 billion pounds) in across-the-board budget cuts were initially designed to be so severe that Republicans and Democrats would be forced to come together and find an agreement to avert them.
+The $85 billion in across-the-board budget cuts were initially designed to be so severe that Republicans and Democrats would be forced to come together and find an agreement to avert them.